GreptimeTeam/docs/user-guide/concepts.md

 ## What's Next

 - See next chapters to [create a table] and [ingest data] into it
-- See our [developer guides] for more information about Greptime DB's components
+- See our [developer guides] for more information about GreptimeDB's components
 - Learn [how to contribute] to our code and docs